If you have found a dog, THINK LOST, NOT STRAY (TM)

 Please check the Lost Dogs of Wisconsin Missing Dog Album to see if the dog you found matches with any of the missing dogs listed.
 Also check back often in our “Is This Your Missing Dog” Album under the picture of the dog you found.
 Many times fans will post information there.

-Tips for Returning a Found Dog to the Lawful Owner
+Tips for Returning a Found Dog to the Rightful Owner